Vremya: Editorial line

-In the Soviet days of Vremya, the programme had a pro-government bias and typically did not report on news that could potentially fuel anti-government sentiment.
-The programme presented reports that promoted socialism and portrayed the West in a negative manner.
+During the lifespan of the Soviet Union,Vremya had a pro-government bias and typically did not report on news that could potentially fuel anti-government sentiment.
+The programme promoted socialism.
 The newsroom was tied to the Politburo of the Communist Party of the Soviet Union's Central Committee.
 This situation changed after Glasnost, when a director of news was introduced alongside the news being sourced from official outlets.
-This made CT USSR report accurately on the collapse of the Soviet Union's satellite communist countries in Eastern Europe in 1989.
-This also made Vremya to be shown uncensored and critical, triggering the protests that hastened the end of the Soviet Union.
+This made CT USSR report accurately on the collapse of the governments of the Soviet Union's communist allies in Eastern Europe in 1989.
+This also allowed Vremya to be shown uncensored and critical, triggering the protests that hastened the end of the Soviet Union.

 In the Russian Federation era, Vremya became a "flagship propaganda outlet" of the government.
-Reporting during the 2022 Russian invasion of Ukraine featured the Kremlin's messaging, at the same time independent news outlets were shut down.
+Reporting during the 2022 Russian invasion of Ukraine featured the Kremlin's messaging, and, at the same time, independent news outlets were curtailed.